-The Brauhaus Spandau is a brewery, hotel, restaurant, bar located in the Spandau borough of Berlin.
+The Brauhaus Spandau is a brewery, hotel, restaurant, and bar located in the Spandau borough of Berlin.
 The Brauhaus Spandau is located in a part of Berlin that is especially suited to tourists because of its closeness to places such as Berlin’s Olympiastadion (Olympic Stadium).
 The building in which Brauhaus Spandau is a building from the 1800s, and to this day, the Brauhaus Spandau retains an Imperial era look.

 The hotel itself comprises 7 rooms, 5 of which are double rooms; the other 2 rooms are a brewmaster suite and a brewmaster apartment.
 All of the rooms are clean, comfortable, and tastefully furnished.
-They also have a telephone, a TV set, and are all have access to WiFi.
+They also have a telephone, and a TV set, and are all have access to WiFi.